Aditya2344s/Disease-outbreak/README.md

 - F1-score
 - AUC-ROC

-Visualization tools display spatial and temporal predictions for better interpretation.
+Heatmaps and other visualization tools help interpret predictions effectively.

-## Contributing
+## Contributions

 Contributions are welcome!
-To contribute:
+To participate:

 1. Fork the repository.
-2. Create a new branch:
+2. Create a new feature branch:
    ```bash
    git checkout -b feature-name
    ```

-3. Make your changes and commit:
+3. Implement changes and commit:
    ```bash
    git commit -m "Description of changes"
    ```

-4. Push to the branch:
+4. Push the branch:
    ```bash
    git push origin feature-name
    ```

-5. Create a pull request.
+5. Submit a pull request.

-## Contact Information
+## Contact

-For questions, feedback, or contributions, please contact Janani at jananiviswa05@gmail.com.
+For inquiries or feedback, reach out to:
+**Aditya Singh** - singaditya934@gmail.com